plorentzos/Predictions-of-Car-Prices-Using-Linear-and-Machine-Learning-Models/README.md

 | RF Post-PIF Tuned | 0.8783 | 1,083.74 | 770.10 |
 | GBM Post-PIF Tuned | 0.8790 | 1,051.98 | 757.09 |

+OLS Stands for Ordinary Leaset Squared, RidgeCV stands for Cross Validated Ridge Regression, RF stands for Random Forest, GBM stands for Gradient Boosting Machine.

+All metrics confirm the robustness of the modeling assumptions.
+Hence, based on performance all metrics so that GBM (Gradient Boosting Machine) algorithm has the best performance

 ## How to Run
 1. Make sure you have at least Python version 3.9+ installed in your personal computer.